edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     echo "${id_token}" > user-jwt.txt
     ```

-Once you have the token, you can access the services via the API Gateway.
+Once you have the token, you can access the services via the API Gateway (the vault token can be discarded).
+To obtain a new JWT token once the current one is expired, repeat the above snippet of code.

 !!! example "Calling an API on behalf of example user"